 Special considerations for custodial parents in a Texas divorce

-If you are receiving alimony payments or child support, you should purchase a life insurance policy on your ex-spouse.
+If you are receiving alimony payments or child support, you should purchase a life insurance policy for your ex-spouse.
 In this way, you can take the bull by the horns and protect yourself and your kids if something were to happen.
 You can see from the section before this one that it is possible for you to be seriously harmed when your ex-spouse passes away and the income you were to receive passes along with them.

 If you cannot purchase a life insurance policy on your ex-spouse, you should try and negotiate to have the policies that he or she currently holds transferred into your ownership, where you can be listed as the beneficiary under them.
 This is not a discussion that you should initiate on the day of divorce mediation for final orders.
-Instead, this is a best discussion over several weeks to have your spouse warm up to that idea.
+Instead, this is the best discussion over several weeks to have your spouse warm up to that idea.

 You would take over the yearly premium that is paid on the policy.
 If you are unable to make those payments you can ask the court to have the amount of child support, or spousal maintenance increased to cover the cost of whatever it takes for you to pay those life insurance premiums.